IsmaelRosete/Lxrd17/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently an web design so Adobe XD, HTML, CSS, JS, Libraries.
-- 🌱 I’m currently learning REACT JS, VUE, and Angular;
+- 🌱 I’m currently learning REACT JS;
 - 🤔 My interests are with web design, work with teams, help where possible, and learning more;
 - 💼 I’m pursuing my goal of being a good developer;
 - 💬 Ask me about anything, I am happy to help;